-- If a suspect is a protected person and, after making reasonable enquiries to find a responsible person, an officer reasonably suspects that - - (a) there is no responsible person; or - a responsible person cannot be found within a reasonable time; or an identifying procedure may only be done on the suspect if a magistrate issues an IP warrant (suspect) that authorises it.
+- If a suspect is a protected person and, after making reasonable enquiries to find a responsible person, an officer reasonably suspects that - - (a) there is no responsible person; or - a responsible person cannot be found within a reasonable time; or it is impracticable to request the consent of a responsible person.

+an identifying procedure may only be done on the suspect if a magistrate issues an IP warrant (suspect) that authorises it.